Those Damn Weeds!

-Mulch, in simple terms is a material that covers the soil’s surface.
-Mulching is a process of applying these materials to the surface of garden soil to retain soil moisture by preventing water evaporation specially in summer, to keep the soil temperature cooler, and to suppress weed growth.
+Mulch, in simple terms, is a material that covers the soil’s surface.
+Mulching is a process of applying these materials to the surface of garden soil to retain soil moisture by preventing water evaporation, especially in summer, to keep the soil temperature cooler, and to suppress weed growth.
 The thickness of mulching can vary depending on the size of the plant.
 Common mulching materials that can be used include shredded leaves, shredded bark, coconut coir or coconut husk, and straw.
-Additional mulching materials include wood chips, saw dust, grass clippings, shredded newspaper, cardboard, wool and animal manure.
+Additional mulching materials include wood chips, sawdust, grass clippings, shredded newspaper, cardboard, wool, and animal manure.
 Mulching has sustainable and ecological benefits.
-Done correctly, mulching feeds soil’s living microorganisms with nutrients, and the waste from these tiny microbes creates healthier soil structure for plants, limiting compaction.
+Done correctly, mulching feeds soil’s living microorganisms with nutrients, and the waste from these tiny microbes create a healthier soil structure for plants, limiting compaction.
 Because garlic competes poorly with weeds, mulching garlic leads to bigger and better yields.
-Mulch not only buffers garlic cloves and new plants from strong winds, mulch provides a physical barrier on the soil surface and when applied property, and blocks nearly all light reaching the soil's surface.
+Mulch not only buffers garlic cloves and new plants from strong winds, but mulch also provides a physical barrier on the soil surface and when applied properly, and blocks nearly all light reaching the soil's surface.
 If weeds emerge beneath the mulch, they will not have sufficient sunlight to survive.

 BENEFITS OF MULCHING

 Reduces weed growth by keeping light from reaching the soil surface.

 Reduces water loss from the soil surface, which helps maintain soil moisture.